 Children arriving at school after 8:00 A.M. are considered tardy.
 A tardy is defined by any student not seated in their classroom by the start of class time.
 Tardiness is strongly discouraged because it interferes with the class routine, as well as the successful start of the school day for all students.
 Parents must come into the Lower School lobby to sign in their children and provide a reason for the late arrival.
 Tardiness will be documented as excused or unexcused.
+After 8:00 AM parents will not be permitted to walk students to class.
+They will be escorted by a staff member.
 After a student's third UNEXCUSED tardy during a grading period, a consequence may be assigned.
 The consequences for an unexcused tardy are at the discretion of the Division Dean.